Naturalistic disease theories: Modern applications

 Worldwide, 1,900 medical schools in 166 countries train biomedical professionals and many more Osteopathic training institutions found internationally.
 These allopathic medical training programs are generally formally structured with overarching regulatory institutions.

 Despite sometimes lacking formally recognized training institutions, naturalistic medicine carries large cultural authority in nations across the world.
 In Nigeria alone, 80% of citizens receive reliable healthcare only through such traditional healers, meaning these practitioners have deep ties to the culture and health of local communities.
 The World Health Organization called upon African governments to formally recognize traditional medicine practices within local cultures.
 Traditional medical providers were considered to have immense potential in allowing the UN to reach its Sustainable Development Goals.
 By granting official status and authority to these naturalistic, non-biomedical practices, the WHO aimed to further increase access to and funding of locally accepted health providers.

 Non-biomedical naturalistic practices have also increased in prevalence amongst wealthy populations across the world.
 Rich Westerners, some frustrated with biomedical treatment, are known to seek out alternative treatment such as Qi in China.
 This "experimentation" with various naturalistic treatment theories has become commodified in some such circles to become a notable fraction of local economies.
-Socio-cultural and economic importance of naturalistic medical practices validify these practices in global circles outside of "traditional" spheres of practice.
+Socio-cultural and economic importance of naturalistic medical practices validate these practices in global circles outside of "traditional" spheres of practice.
 This is seen with up to 70% of Canadians reporting having used "alternative" medicines outside of the biomedical categorization.